privacyinpublic/vpn/README.md

 * [Vagrant](https://www.vagrantup.com/)
 * [Ansible](www.ansible.com)
-* a VPN provider like [Private Internet Access](https://www.privateinternetaccess.com/)
+* This is set up for the VPN provider [Private Internet Access](https://www.privateinternetaccess.com/)
+  if you prefer another VPN provider, you have to edit the `/etc/openvpn` folder and disable the installation of the firewall in `site.yml`.

 On Debian like systems just install

     apt-get install vagrant ansible

+# Configuration

+## Environment Variables

+In `Vagrantfile` you must configure these variables:

+* PIAUSERNAME: Your Private Internet Access Username
+* PIAPASSWORD: Your Private Internet Access Password
+* DELUGEWEBPORT: the port opened on this machine; default 8112

 # Usage